alexandurrr/game-of-life/README.md

-# game-of-life
+# John Conway's Game of Life
-A Simple conways game of life written in c
+A Simple game of life written in c

 ## Different worlds
 Simply comment out the worlds that you would not like to see generated, while leaving the world you want to see un-commented.